aura-nw/docs/docs/overview/start/troubleshoot.md

 ## 4. Bug report

-At the moment, you can send screen record and any relevant information you can find on
+At the moment, you can send screen record and any relevant information you can find on the bug and post on our Discord.